Home / 5G / Protocols / PHY / PBCH

 Where PBCH appears in real procedures

-Early cell discovery and access preparation
+Early discovery and access preparation

 This is the main PBCH workflow.
-The UE first discovers the cell, decodes PBCH to obtain early information, and then moves toward the random access stage.
+The UE first discovers the cell, decodes PBCH to obtain early information, and then moves toward the random-access stage.

 Beam-sensitive discovery conditions